prixladi/xq/README.md

      _But this should not be so much of an issue since **xq** primary use is querying and not validating the XML_

-   - _On the other hand many of the XML valid constructs are not supported.
+   - _On the other hand, many of the XML valid constructs are not supported.
 Such as:_

      - _DTD._
      - _CDATA_